hunter-teacher-cert/currdev_unit_plan-from-html-css-to-js/README.md

 ## Assessments
 <!--(list summative and/or formative assessments used)-->
 * Formative assessments:
-  * all labs were graded informally and were based on completion of code-along work we did in class
+  * all labs(as I call coding assignments) were graded informally and were based on completion of code-along work we did in class
   * one lab (describe hw)

 * Summative assessment: